deafsquad/UpdateLoxone/README.md

 *   `-TestNotifications`: (Optional) Run in a mode that only tests sending start/end notifications.
 Default: `$false`.
 *   `-MonitorLogWatchTimeoutMinutes`: (Optional) Timeout in minutes for watching Loxone Monitor logs (used only with `-TestMonitor`).
 Default: `240`.
 *   `-TestMonitor`: (Optional) Run in a mode that tests starting the Loxone Monitor, watching its logs, and moving them.
 Default: `$false`.
+*   `-MonitorSourceLogDirectory`: (Optional) Specify the source directory for Loxone Monitor logs when using `-TestMonitor`.
+If omitted, defaults to the SYSTEM profile's Documents folder when run as SYSTEM, or the current user's Documents folder otherwise.

 ## Usage